Kopassus: Group 1 Para Commandos

 Each battalion consists of 3 companies.
 Each company is broken into 3 platoons, each of which consisted of 39 people.
 And each platoon consists of 3 small units called a squad of 10 men.
 The 1st Group, with its 4 battalions, is the largest brigade of the Kopassus.

 Group 2 Para Commandos

-Group 2 Para Commando (Grup 2 Para Komando) is a unit of Brigade level, which is part of the Special Forces Command of the Army and was established in 1962.
+Group 2 Para Commando (Grup 2 Para Komando) is a unit of Brigade level, which is part of the Army Special Forces Command and was established in 1962.
 The group was first commanded by Major Soegiarto.
 The unit's motto is Dwi Dharma Bhirawa Yudha and has a total of 1.459 personnel.
 The unit's internal organization are as follows: